zh-yng/upstart-ai/README.md

 ```

 Environment and credentials
 - The backend uses environment variables (via `python-dotenv`).
 For integrations that require credentials, add the files to `backend/api/` or set the appropriate environment variables.
-If credentials are not provided, core slide generation can still operate in a reduced/demo mode.

 Troubleshooting
 - Ports: development uses 5173 (frontend) and 5000 (backend).
 If those ports are in use, stop conflicting services or change the port configuration.
 - Python errors: ensure the virtual environment is active and dependencies from `backend/api/requirements.txt` are installed.
 - Missing credentials: features that rely on external APIs may fail or return restricted results without valid credentials.

-Contact and contribution
-For questions or to request a demo during judging, open an issue or contact the repository maintainer.
-Contributions and improvements are welcome.

 License
 This project is licensed under the MIT License.